-On top of earning the best-ever public offer of up to 65,000 United Airlines miles after meeting tiered minimum spending requirements, you also get perks when you fly United Airlines, like free checked bags, access to more award seats, and 2 passes to United Airlines lounges each cardmember year.
+On top of earning 40,000 United Airlines miles after meeting minimum spending requirements, you also get perks when you fly United Airlines, like free checked bags, access to more award seats, and 2 passes to United Airlines lounges each cardmember year.

-Plus, the welcome bonus is enough for a one-way coach award flight to destinations including Europe, parts of Asia, Australia, or anywhere in South America.
+Plus, the welcome bonus is enough for a one-way coach award flight to just about anywhere, including Europe, parts of Asia, Australia, or anywhere in South America.
 In some cases, you can even get a round-trip vacation.
 And the annual fee is waived the first year!

 Here’s what to know about the United Explorer Card and its benefits!

 Earn 40,000 United Airlines Miles With the Chase United Explorer Card

 When you open the Chase United Explorer card, you’ll earn 40,000 United Airlines miles after spending $2,000 on purchases within the first 3 months of opening your account.

 There’s a $95 annual fee with this card, but it’s waived the first year.